August 17 - 24, 2018

 Today’s tour will include the Interpretive Center; the Legislative Building; Buffalo Air Vintage Plane Museum.
 Enjoy lunch at the “Wildcat Café” in old town one of the oldest establishments in the city.
 [B/L]

 The morning is free to explore on your own before flying to Inuvik, situated on the banks of the Mackenzie River.
 This river is the second longest river in North America after the Mississippi River.
-The city of Inuvik was conceived in 1953 as a replacement administrative center for the hamlet of Aklavik situated across the delta..
+The city of Inuvik was conceived in 1953 as a replacement administrative center for the hamlet of Aklavik situated across the delta.
 The name Inuvik , means "Place of Man”.
 Upon arrival transfer to the Mackenzie Hotel that will be ‘home’ for the next two nights.
 After settling in you will be taken on a city tour as well as a walking tour to the Igloo Church built in 1960 and is a land mark of the city; the Interpretive Center; the community greenhouse garden.
-[B/D] (NOTE: There is approximately 22 hours of daylight in the north in July)
+[B/D]

 (Should weather turn inclement the tour to Tuk may not happen until later in the day)